philhoyt/WP-Peeps/readme.txt

 == Description ==

-WP Peeps is a WordPress plugin that helps you create and manage a directory of people on your website.
+Peeps is a WordPress plugin that helps you create and manage a directory of people on your website.
 Perfect for displaying staff members, team rosters, or employee directories.

 Features: